 Once all the carbohydrates enter the cells, the excess insulin causes hypoglycemia.
 So in response to a carbohydrate-rich diet, your blood glucose temporarily goes up and then rapidly down to the level that you feel more hungry, anxious, dizzy, have tremors, and become shaky.

 A Keto diet can reverse reactive hypoglycemia.
-Because you consume fewer carbohydrates when on a keto diet, and protein and fatty diet are not good stimuli for insulin secretion, the risk of hypoglycemia after a meal is minimal.
+Because you consume fewer carbohydrates when on a keto diet, and protein and fatty diets are not good stimuli for insulin secretion, the risk of hypoglycemia after a meal is minimal.

 Reactive hypoglycemia is also common in patients with insulin resistance and those who may develop diabetes later in life.
 A keto diet and complex carbohydrates can prevent reactive hypoglycemia.